BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 **Pointers** are variables that store the memory address of other variables.

-Pointers are declared by appending an asterick
+Pointers are declared by appending an asterisk (`*`) to a data type following with the identifier for the pointer.
+The pointer sho
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMjkxMTcxOTksLTM0NjQwMjUyOSw4OD
+eyJoaXN0b3J5IjpbMTYyNDAzMTMxOCwtMzQ2NDAyNTI5LDg4OT
-kzMzU4NjMsLTUwMjQyNTE4MSwxOTI2NjI2Mzc4LC03OTQwNzI5
+MzNTg2MywtNTAyNDI1MTgxLDE5MjY2MjYzNzgsLTc5NDA3Mjk2
-NjQsOTEzMzA3NzE3LC03NDEyNjYzMiwtNzk4Njg2MzY5LDE2Nz
+NCw5MTMzMDc3MTcsLTc0MTI2NjMyLC03OTg2ODYzNjksMTY3NT
-UwMzMzMDUsMTA4NTc1Mjk3NSwyMTAzMTY1Njk4LC0xMzgyMTIz
+AzMzMwNSwxMDg1NzUyOTc1LDIxMDMxNjU2OTgsLTEzODIxMjMy
-MjU2LC01NjIwNTMxMjcsLTEzNTAzNTUxNTMsNjY5Njk0OTg0LD
+NTYsLTU2MjA1MzEyNywtMTM1MDM1NTE1Myw2Njk2OTQ5ODQsMj
-IwODg2Njk0MjIsLTY0OTU3NTE2OCwtNjU3MzYwMzE0LC0yNjc1
+A4ODY2OTQyMiwtNjQ5NTc1MTY4LC02NTczNjAzMTQsLTI2NzUy
-MjU1MzRdfQ==
+NTUzNF19
 -->